 We have a range of services that include: –

-- Art focused groups: We run supported groups focused on art and framing currently as part of our Margins offer.
+- Art focused groups: We run an art and framing group.
 Being creative can unlock many talents and opportunities for people as well as learning new skills or honing existing ones.
-During 2016, we are expanding our Arts offer to explore the other aspects on offer at the Chapel such as our concerts and performing.

 - Daylight Café: Most Saturdays between 12-2pm, Arctic Circle run the brilliant Daylight concerts.
-We have a team of Margins staff and volunteers who run the Daylight Café raising funds for our services.
+We have a team of Margins staff, including some of the trainees, and volunteers who run the Daylight Café raising funds for our services.

 Key Highlights from 2014-15: